 However, there are issues with gold fillings:

-While gold fillings may be long-lasting, they're being used less because other materials offer a better filling option.
+While gold restorations may be long-lasting, they're being used less because other materials offer a better option.